KILTprotocol/docs/docs/concepts/04_Credentials/01_overview.md

 </center>

 To get a Credential, a Claimer needs to go through following process:

-1. Find a **CType**, a Claim should be based on (can be advertised by the potential Attester and Verifier)
+1. Find a **CType** a Claim should be based on.
+Potential Attesters and Verifiers might advertise this information themselves.
-2. Make a **Claim**
+2. Make a **Claim** containing a set of properties about themselves.
-3. Potentially request and receive **Terms** and agree on a **Quote** with an Attester
+3. Potentially request and receive **Terms** and agree on a **Quote** with the potential Attester.
-4. **Request an Attestation**
+4. **Request a (Credential) Attestation** from the Attester.
-5. Wait for the Claim to be **attested** by the Attester
+5. Wait for the Claim to be **attested** by the Attester.

-To verify the Credential, a Claimer can send a presentation of it to a Verifier
+To verify a Credential, a Claimer can generate a Presentation of it to a Verifier, with the following process:

-1. The Verifier may request a **Credential** as the first step
+1. The Verifier may request a **Credential** as the first step, along with with properties to reveal from such Credential.
-2. The Claimer selects properties they want to **disclose** and signs the Presentation of the Credential
+2. The Claimer selectively **disclose** the requested properties and signs the generated Presentation.
-3. The Claimer sends the **Presentation** to the Verifier
-4. The Verifier **checks** its structure, content and signature and decides, if they trust the Attester
+3. The Verifier **checks** the Presentation structure, content and signature, and decides whether they trust the Attester of the presented Credential.

-The next sections explain these steps in detail.
+Each step is described in more detail in the next sections.

-If you want to learn about how it would work with a browser extension, refer to the [Credential API](https://github.com/KILTprotocol/credential-api/blob/master/readme.md)
+If you want to learn about how implement the above flow in a Dapp that interacts with a browser extension, please refer to the [Credential API specification](https://github.com/KILTprotocol/credential-api/blob/master/readme.md).